 But just because the US has outperformed during the past decade does not mean it will do so again.

-Simon Evan-Cook, a fund manager at Downing, believes the artificial intelligence (AI) frenzy and tech boom will give way to a new commodity super cycle as the next trend in global markets, driven by decarbonisation and the need to build renewable energy infrastructure (which is something the Capital Markets Industry Taskforce reports covers at length).
+Simon Evan-Cook, a fund manager at Downing, believes the artificial intelligence (AI) frenzy and tech boom will give way to a new commodity super cycle as the next trend in global markets, driven by decarbonisation and the need to build renewable energy infrastructure (which is something the Capital Markets Industry Taskforce report covers at length).

 He believes the UK stock market, with its higher exposure to commodities, will be a better place for investors’ capital than the US going forward.